Praxis and ICLA

 Idaho Teachers Employment & Wages Release 2013

-The Idaho Comprehensive Literacy Assessment (ICLA) measures knowledge and skills needed for research-based literacy instruction.
+The Idaho Comprehensive Literacy Assessment (ICLA) measures the knowledge and skills needed for research-based literacy instruction.
 The ICLA contains three sections: (1) Structure of Language, (2) Comprehension, and (3) Assessment.
 Each section is administered as a separate exam.

 Additionally, consistent with the rules of the Idaho State Board of Education, all Elementary Education, Early Childhood Education, and Special Education graduates from the Idaho State University College of Education recommended for the initial Idaho certification must obtain passing scores on all three sections of the Idaho Comprehensive Literacy Assessment (I. Structure of Language, II.
 Comprehension, and III.
 Assessment).
 Qualifying scores are also a graduation requirement for these teacher preparation programs.
 If pre-service teachers do not pass all sections the first time, only those sections without the required score must be retaken.